-Level I reviews are intended to ensure that proposed actions will not impair "existing uses" will be maintained and protected.
-Existing uses means those are defined as any beneficial uses actually attained in a water body on or after November 28, 1975 (UAC R317-1), or uses that would be supported by the water quality, regardless of whether or not they are included in the water quality standards.
-For instance, if a stream is currently only contains designated a warm water fishery species (Beneficial Use (BU) Class 3B or 3C), yetwhereas it supported a trout fishery (BU Class 3A) at some point after 1975, the "existing use" criteria would be those for BU Class 3Aa (protected for cold water species of game fish and other cold water aquatic life, including the necessary aquatic organisms in their food chain).
+Level I reviews are intended to ensure that "existing uses" will be maintained and protected.
+Existing uses are defined as any beneficial uses actually attained in a water body on or after November 28, 1975 (UAC R317-1), or uses that would be supported by the water quality, whether or not they are included in the water quality standards.
+For instance, if a stream is currently designated a warm water fishery (beneficial use (BU) Class 3B or 3C), yet it supported the propagation and survival of a non-aberrant, stable trout fishery (BU Class 3A) at some point after November 28, 1975, the "existing use" criteria would be those for BU Class 3A (protected for cold water species of game fish and other cold water aquatic life, including the necessary aquatic organisms in their food chain).
+A use attainability analysis (UAA) or other scientific assessment should be used to determine whether the aquatic life population is in fact an artifact or is a stable population requiring water quality protection.

-Neither State nor federal-Federal regulations allow water quality permits to be issued if the proposed project will permit-impairment of an existing instream use. - and tln order to ensure the protection of existing uses, the Level I review simply asksevaluates whether there are existing uses with protection requirements that are more stringent than the currently designated uses (R317-2-13).
-DWQ is currently unaware of any discrepancies between the existing uses and the designated beneficial use classes in R317-2-6.
+Neither State nor Federal regulations allow water quality permits to be issued if the proposed project will impair an existing instream use.
+In order to ensure the protection of existing uses, the Level I review evaluates whether there are existing uses with protection requirements that are more stringent than the currently designated uses (R317-2-13).